 Also reducing food losses and waste significantly contributes to ensuring food security.
 For this aim, Turkey launched the Save Your Food Campaign in 2021.
 Turkey in the next decade will make considerable contributions to the sustainability of the global consumption and production agri-food system through the prevention, reduction and management of food loss and waste.
+In this context, the harvest losses and post-harvest losses will also be reduced with good practices and awareness campaigns.
 As indicated in the National Rural Development Strategy of Turkey covering 2021-23, small-sized enterprises will be developed, agricultural productivity will be increased, quality of life will be improved and human and social capital will be strengthened in rural areas.
 The level of integration of these regions with the national market and other areas will be raised and the quality of and the accessibility to education, health including improving the level of nutrition in food, communication and local government services will be improved.
 The rural workforce, especially women and young people, who have left their job in the agricultural sector but continue to reside in rural areas, will be directed to agricultural or non-agricultural production activities, by cooperating with other ministries, relevant institutions and organizations.

 Transforming food systems to more sustainable ones requires a long-term focus and a coherent set of commitments and actions.
 The challenges of malnutrition, health, and the environment are all fundamentally interlinked.
 Policy coherence in these areas needs to be strengthened.
 Expanding the production of legumes as an alternative protein source and taking more part in consumption at reasonable prices is so important for accessing nutritious food, particularly for vulnerable groups.
+Supportingly, "School Meal Program" is quite important in order to prevent both obesity and malnutrition in Turkey.